data2450/ML-support-vector-machine/README.md

 The strength of regularization is determined by C
 (c controlls the margin between two classes)

-Larger values of C: less regularization(margin moderate ,small)
+Larger values of C: less regularization(fit the training set with few errors as possible,small immersion decision boundary)

 – Fit the training data as well as possible

 – Each individual data point is important to classify correctly

-Smaller values of C: more regularization(margin is  large)
+Smaller values of C: more regularization(tolernt to errors in favour capturaing the majority of datapoints correctly with a larger margin)

 – More tolerant of errors on individual data points